INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Lecturer of Mechanical Engineering

 Dr. Louis Reis is a lecturer in Mechanical Engineering at Louisiana Tech University.
-He graduated from Tech with two B.S. degrees in Biomedical Engineering and Chemical Engineering, and later earned his M.S. in Microsystems Engineering and his Ph.D. in Biomedical Engineering.
+He graduated from Tech with two B.S. degrees in Biomedical Engineering and Chemical Engineering and later earned his M.S. in Microsystems Engineering and his Ph.D. in Biomedical Engineering.
 He has been teaching at Louisiana Tech University since 2014.
-He primarily teaches the freshmen engineering ENGR 12x sequence and Living with the Lab and the sophomore engineering sequence ENGR 22x that covers statics and mechanics, circuits, and thermodynamics.
+He primarily teaches the freshmen engineering ENGR 12x sequence and Living with the Lab and the sophomore engineering sequence ENGR 22x, which covers statics and mechanics, circuits, and thermodynamics.

-Louis currently works with ISERC on projects that promote active learning in engineering courses that have been traditionally delivered as lectures.
-He also collaborates with members from CBERS and the IfM at Tech researching microfluidic devices for various biological and chemical applications.
+Louis currently works with ISERC on projects promoting active learning in engineering courses traditionally delivered as lectures.
+He also collaborates with members from CBERS and the IfM at Tech, researching microfluidic devices for various biological and chemical applications.

 Swanbom, Michael – Ph.D., P.E.